d1manson/jsonl-schema-validator/README.md

 ## Why?

 I wanted to learn Rust and get stuck into some hyper optimisation fun after having worked much higher up in the stack for a few years.
+The initial plan was to build a schema autodetect tool to rival BigQuery's one, but I only got as far as building the validation logic here.

 If you find the tool useful, or any of the ideas interesting, do let me know - I've licenced it permissively but it's always nice to hear from people who like your work ;)!

 ## TODOs